carpentries-incubator/Natural-language-processing/episodes/02-preprocessing.md

 ---
-title: '2.
-From words to vectors'
+title: 'From words to vectors'
 teaching: 60
 exercises: 60
 ---